Behind the scenes & Beyond the norms!

-Standing pitch side, I could SEE/SENSE beyond the form of concentration, communication and decision making to players performing from instinct and intuition with a superior capacity for anticipation and cue detection.
-At these times, you touch the space out of which life itself is created, man-made restrictions and limitations are lifted; the aperture opens, and the performance is born – inside you play ahead of the game, it’s AS IF, you step into the UNKNOWN, but with a real sense of KNOWING?
+Standing pitchside, I could see and sense beyond the form of concentration, communication and decision making to players performing from instinct and intuition with a superior capacity for anticipation and cue detection.
+At these times, you touch the space out of which life manifests; human-made restrictions and limitations are lifted; the aperture opens, and the performance is born – inside you play ahead of the game, it’s as if, you step into the unknown, but with a real sense of knowing?

 This level of clarity of mind is every coach’s dream, and now we have the technology to teach this to sportspeople, it’s about understanding there is a human operating system.
-You can go beyond what you already know intellectually and discover an entirely new dimension/realm, you can experience a higher level of consciousness such that your perspective and the world you see completely changes.
+You can go beyond what you already know intellectually and discover an entirely new dimension/realm.
+You can experience a higher level of consciousness such that your perspective and the world you see entirely transforms.

 Human beings are designed to experience psychological freedom; you can perform without being troubled by all the noise of, can I, should we, which direction, what skill, when to, is he going to, what if – it’s simply a question of understanding the human experience on a Principle level.

-When no-thing (extraneous head noise) seems to matter, you cross the imaginery line into the spiritual, the space of pure potential, and the infinite source of wisdom, love and insight.
-The ground you stand on is one of innate resilience and well-being; you’re secure in your own skin, you know you have everything you need in the moment, at a soul level you feel perfectly whole, you are free to be totally PRESENT, simply put, you are free to JUST PLAY!
+When extraneous head noise doesn’t seem to matter, you cross the imaginery line into the spiritual, the space of pure potential, and the infinite source of wisdom, love and insight.
+The ground you stand on is one of innate resilience and well-being; you’re secure in your own skin, you know you have everything you need in the moment, at a soul level you feel perfectly whole, you are free to be present, simply put, you are free to play!

 During a competition, players and coaches experience a huge range of the human condition: